halderavik/ACBC_API/data_analysis_dashboard/README.md

 ### Prerequisites
 - Python 3.8+
-- PostgreSQL database with ACBC data
+- Access to the Heroku production database
-- Access to the main ACBC API database
+- No local PostgreSQL required (connects to production)

 ### Installation